|Travel||2.0" (50 mm)|

 Note that all such settings and parameters are also accessible through the ActiveX® programmable interfaces for automated alignment sequences.
 Refer to the Software tab for further information on the apt™ software support.

-The ActiveX® apt™ system software shipped with the Motorized Lab Jack is also compatible with other apt™ family controllers including our multi-channel rack-based system and smaller optical table mountable 'T-Cube' controllers.
-This single unified software offering allows seamless mixing of the Motorized Lab Jack with any apt™ benchtop, table top and rack based units to build a single positioning applicaiton.
+The ActiveX® apt™ system software shipped with the Motorized Lab Jack is also compatible with other apt™ family controllers including our multi-channel rack-based system and smaller optical-table-mountable 'T-Cube' controllers.
+This single unified software offering allows seamless mixing of the Motorized Lab Jack with any apt™ benchtop, table top, or rack-based unit to build a single positioning applicaiton.

 The key innovation of the apt™ range of controllers and associated mechanical products is the ease and speed with which complete automated alignment/positioning systems can be engineered at both the hardware and software level.
 All controllers in the apt™ range are equipped with USB connectivity.
 The 'multi-drop' USB bus allows multiple apt™ units to be connected to a single controller PC using commerical USB hubs and cables.
 When planning a multi-channel application, simply add up the number and type of drive channels required and connect together the associated number of APT controllers.